Domestic Gothess’ Vegan Maple Steamed Pudding with Maple Custard

 • 200ml non-dairy cream (soy single cream)

-• 80ml maple syrup (preferably dark syrup for its robust taste)
+• 80ml pure maple syrup (preferably dark syrup for its robust taste)

 • 3 tsp vanilla extract